turing-machines/docs/content/about/index.md

 ---
 layout: post
-title: About me
+title: About the author
 date: 2018-01-01
-menu: main
+# menu: main
-identifier: "fa fa-address-card"
 ---

-wip
+Work in progress

 Thanks for reading!